CloudFueled/aks-workshop/src/3.04 - Setup External Secrets Operator/Exercise/README.md

 ### ⚙️ Phase IV: create a ClusterSecretStore

 Define a `ClusterSecretStore` to connect to Azure Key Vault using the UAMI via workload identity.

+The name of the ClusterSecretStore should be **imperial-secure-archive**

 ---